RainwayApp/spitfire/README.md

 # What is this?

 Spitfire is a wrapper around the WebRTC native code that allows .NET applications to take advantage of data channels.
-The goal of this is to allow people to build awesome P2P applications and to make it easier to use WebRTC is a server-like fashion.
+The goal of this is to allow people to build awesome P2P applications and to make it easier to use WebRTC in a server-like fashion.

 # What is a data channel?